- Unfortunately, the frequency of ransomware attacks has intensified lately protecting your PC is crucial

 The worst part is that victims can’t recover their files even if they pay the ransom.
 Once again, the best solution is to prevent ransomware attacks by installing one of antivirus solutions mentioned above.

-Editor’s Note: This post was originally published in June 2017 and has been since revamped and updated with new products so our users would have a wider range of alternatives.
+Editor’s Note: This post was originally published in October 2018 and has been since revamped and updated in June 2020 for freshness, accuracy, and comprehensiveness.